Mental Health Insurance Credentialing – The Process

 All you have to do now is a follow-up.
 You have to keep tabs on the status of your application.
 Chances are it might expire while still in the process if taken too long, and you don’t want to start again.
 The insurance companies have to be notified every time you submit a document to ensure it has reached them.

 5.Review after Approval

-· Learn more about the insurance provider’s portal on their official website.
+- Learn more about the insurance provider’s portal on its official website.

 - Collect a list of phone numbers for the claims department, pre-authorization department and provider relations.